influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/type-conversions/toduration.md

 ---
 title: toDuration() function
-description: The toDuration() function converts a value to a duration.
+description: The toDuration() function converts all values in the "_value" column to durations.
 aliases:
   - /v2.0/reference/flux/functions/transformations/type-conversions/toduration
 menu: